HOW TO TAKE CARE OF YOUR JEWELRY

 Congratulations, you have great taste.
 Now you just need to know how to take care of your new purchase.
-(Unless, of course, you like the look of rusty metal and old, falling-apart leather).
 Follow our tried and tested tips below to keep your jewelry in top condition, so it will always look as good as you do.

 CLEANING PROCESS: KNOW YOUR MATERIALS

 What is your jewelry made of?
-Consult the list below to find specific care instructions for your materials.
+Consult the list below to find specific care instructions by material type.

 Solid, pure 24-karat gold is one of the easiest metals to look after because it won't rust, oxidize, or corrode.
 You don't have to worry about exposure to air, and you can even swim without concerns (well, aside from the concern of losing your jewelry if it comes off in the water).
-However, if you've purchased plated gold or anything less than 24-karat, you'll have to be more careful.
-Lower-karat gold is mixed with other metals, which makes the jewelry more affordable and durable (since 24-karat gold is soft and easily bent out of shape).
-But the mixed metals in lower-karat gold will also be more susceptible to chemical reactions, so make sure to keep your jewelry away from chlorine, saltwater, and household chemical products.
 Your gold jewelry shouldn't need cleaning too often; better to just wipe it off gently with a clean damp cloth so you don't damage the plating.
 If it does start to look a little dull, however, you can wipe your jewelry with a damp cloth dipped in soapy water, then "rinse" it with another damp cloth dipped in clean water.
-Since gold doesn't oxidize when exposed to air, you have several options for storing your gold jewelry: in separate ziplock bags, small boxes, compartments of a jewelry container, pouches, or wrapped in tissue.
-The most important thing is to keep the pieces separate from each other, so they don't get scratched.

 Stainless steel is easy to look after because it doesn't corrode or oxidize, and it won't break if you drop it.
 However, it can get scratched, so make sure you always store your jewelry in separate containers or pouches.
 If your stainless steel jewelry needs cleaning, you can often just rinse it under running water.
 Make sure you plug the sink (so you don't lose your item down the drain) and dry it completely with a cloth to prevent water spots.
 More thorough cleaning can be done with a soft toothbrush dipped in a mixture of warm water and gentle detergent.
 Lastly, you can polish your stainless steel to make it shine, but don't just use silver polish - make sure the label of the polish you use says it is safe for stainless steel.